parnell/pymin-reqs/README.md

   -c, --conda           Output conda requirements instead of pip.
-Use --pip --conda to show both -p, --pip             Show pip requirements. not required by default unless --conda is also specified -f, --force           Force overwrite of the given file in --outfile -v, --verbose         Verbose mode
+Use --pip --conda to show both -p, --pip             Show pip requirements. not required by default unless --conda is also specified -f, --force           Force overwrite of the given file in --outfile --counts              Show import counts for project.
+This number grows with each import on a from statement -v, --verbose         Verbose mode
   -e, --ignore-errors   Ignore errors when possible
   -o OUTFILE, --outfile OUTFILE